The Triumph of Atheism

 Those are all battles progressives need to fight and win.
 Silverman’s Fighting God will provide much needed succor to the hitherto too-timid secularist rank and file.

-Jeffrey Tayler is a contributing editor for The Atlantic and the author of six travel books, including Facing the Congo.
+Jeffrey Tayler is a contributing editor at The Atlantic, and the author of seven books.
+Follow @JeffreyTayler1 on Twitter.

 Contributor Guy Stagg reviews "Fields of Blood: Religion and the History of Violence" by Karen Armstrong.